Updated: Jul 23

 But it doesn’t matter.

 What I witnessed before me, was a budding new friendship that had developed due to shared experiences.
+It was the genesis of a new meaningful relationship for both of them.
+(See blog post: "The Cure For Loneliness Is Building Meaningful Relationships")

 They exchanged stories of how they were diagnosed, how they have dealt with it, what medications they were taking…etc. Such an interesting exchange to see.